SONARTS21-ResearchProject-SophEmm2104/ResearchProjectSophEmmMainRepo2104/eeme211125/NotesForText220815.md

 # Music Programming in Music Education

-# what is SuperCollider?
+# What is SuperCollider?

-SuperCollider is an environment and programming language originally released in 1996 by James McCartney for real-time audio synthesis and algorithmic composition.
+SuperCollider is an environment and programming language for real-time audio synthesis and algorithmic composition.
+It was launched by James McCartney in 1996.
+Since 2003 SuperCollider is a fully open-source project and is further developed by a community of programmers.

-Since then it has been evolving into a system used and further developed by both scientists and artists working with sound.
-It is a dynamic programming language providing a framework for acoustic research, algorithmic music, interactive programming and live coding.
+SuperCollider is a dynamic programming language and provides a framework for acoustic research, algorithmic music, interactive programming and live coding.

-<u> Key words </u> : * Open-Source Software, Free Software, Easy to Use,
 Easy to find examples on the Internet and tutorials of how to use it

 # why use music Programming in music education and sound Education?